Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-ATLAS-mapping.md

 #### Mitigations

-- [AML.M0005](https://atlas.mitre.org/mitigations/AML.M0005): Control Access to ML Models and Data at Rest - Strict access controls prevent unauthorized modification of artifacts at rest.
-This protects against supply chain poisoning attacks.
+- [AML.M0005](https://atlas.mitre.org/mitigations/AML.M0005/): Control Access to ML Models and Data at Rest.
+Establish access controls on internal model registries and limit internal access to production models.
+Limit access to training data only to approved users.
+Access controls can prevent tampering with ML artifacts and prevent unauthorized copying.

-- [AML.M0013](https://atlas.mitre.org/mitigations/AML.M0013): Code Signing - Enforcing cryptographic signing of software and models verifies they have not been tampered with or replaced in the supply chain.
-This prevents execution of unauthorized code.
+- [AML.M0013](https://atlas.mitre.org/mitigations/AML.M0013/): Code Signing.
+Enforce binary and application integrity with digital signature verification to prevent untrusted code from executing.
+Adversaries can embed malicious code in ML software or models.
+Enforcement of code signing can prevent the compromise of the machine learning supply chain and prevent execution of malicious code.
+Prevent execution of ML artifacts that are not properly signed.
+Enforce properly signed drivers and ML software frameworks.
+Enforce properly signed model files.

-- [AML.M0014](https://atlas.mitre.org/mitigations/AML.M0014): Verify ML Artifacts - Hashing artifacts and checking against known good hashes ensures they have not been corrupted or poisoned in the supply chain.
+- [AML.M0014](https://atlas.mitre.org/mitigations/AML.M0014/): Verify ML Artifacts.
+Verify the cryptographic checksum of all machine learning artifacts to verify that the file was not modified by an attacker.
+Determine validity of published data in order to avoid using poisoned data that introduces vulnerabilities.
+Introduce proper checking of signatures to ensure that unsafe ML artifacts will not be executed in the system.
+These artifacts may have a detrimental effect on the system.
+Introduce proper checking of signatures to ensure that unsafe ML artifacts will not be introduced to the system.

 #### Possible Additions

-**Possible New Mitigations**
+**New Mitigation Proposals**

-- Review Supplier Terms and Conditions - Require legal and security teams to thoroughly review supplier terms and conditions for changes that could expose sensitive data or undermine security.
+- AML.TXXXX: Review Supplier Terms and Conditions - Require legal and security teams to thoroughly review supplier terms and conditions for changes that could expose sensitive data or undermine security.
 Changes should be evaluated for risk and approved before accepting.

-- Maintain Software Bill of Materials - Maintain inventories of third-party software components used in ML systems, including libraries, frameworks, and pre-trained models.
+- AML.TXXXX: Maintain Software Bill of Materials - Maintain inventories of third-party software components used in ML systems, including libraries, frameworks, and pre-trained models.
 Regularly audit for vulnerabilities.

-- Review Supplier Terms and Conditions - Require cross-functional legal and security review of supplier terms and conditions changes that could undermine security or enable data exposure.
+- AML.TXXXX: Review Supplier Terms and Conditions - Require cross-functional legal and security review of supplier terms and conditions changes that could undermine security or enable data exposure.
 Regularly review Terms and Conditions for changes.